 Advanced LIGO (Advanced Laser Interferometer Gravitational-wave Observatory, or ‘aLIGO’) is the most complicated experiment ever undertaken in gravitational physics.
 The aLIGO detectors have already opened up the window of gravitational-wave observations on the Universe.
 However, the high detector sensitivity needed for astrophysical discoveries makes aLIGO very susceptible to non-cosmic artifacts and noise that must be identified and separated from cosmic signals.
 Teaching computers to identify and morphologically classify these artifacts in detector data is exceedingly difficult.
 Human eyesight is a proven tool for classification, but the aLIGO data streams from approximately 30,000 sensors and monitors, easily overwhelming a single human.
 We therefore propose an innovative, interdisciplinary collaboration between LIGO and Zooniverse.
 The Zooniverse project has fielded a workable crowdsourcing model (currently involving over a million people on 30 projects) through which “citizen scientists” provide largescale analyses of scientific data.
 We will couple human classification with a machine learning model that learns from the citizen scientists and also guides how information is provided to participants.
 A novel feature of this system will be its reliance on volunteers to discover new glitch classes, not just use existing ones.
 The project includes research on the human-centered computing aspects of this socio-computational system.
 This proposed Gravity-Spy collaboration is a natural fit with the Zooniverse Model -- engaging citizens directly in an effort to improve the chances of detecting astrophysical sources of gravitational waves.

 The proposed work will help aLIGO to quickly identify noise and artifacts in the science data stream, separating out legitimate astrophysical events, and allowing those events to be distributed to other observatories for more detailed source identification and study.
 In the course of this project, we will also build and evaluate an interface between machine learning and human learning that will itself be an advance on current methods.
 The interface between human learning and machine learning can be depicted as a loop: (1) by sifting through enormous amounts of aLIGO data, the citizen scientists will produce a robust “gold standard” glitch dataset that can be used to seed and train machine learning algorithms that will aid in the identification task; and (2) the machine learning protocols that select and classify glitch events will be developed to maximize the potential of our citizen scientists by organizing and passing the data to them in more effective ways.
-This includes, but is not limited to, the evaluation of a citizen scientist’s skill level (Beginner, Apprentice, Master, and Expert).
+This includes, but is not limited to, the evaluation of a citizen scientist’s skill level (Beginner, Apprentice, and Master).
+There are three beginner levels, one apprentice level, and one master level.
 The skill level of a citizen scientist will impact the difficulty of the identification task given to them.
 While we have robust models for the first part of this loop, we know little about how using machine-coded data will improve human learning and performance.
 The project will experiment with the task design and workflow organization (leveraging previous Zooniverse experience) to build a system that takes advantage of the distinctive strengths of the machines (ability to process large amounts of data systematically) and the humans (ability to identify patterns and spot discrepancies), and then using the model we develop to enable high-quality aLIGO detector characterization and gravitational-wave searches.